NSGeophysics/GPRPy/README.md

 If you just run\
 `python -c "import gprpy.__main__"`\
 then GPRPy will ask you if you want to run it in the profile or CMP/WARR mode.

+## Running automatically generated scripts
+To run automatically generated scripts, open the command prompt that can run python, switch to the folder with the automatically generated script and run\
+`python myscriptname.py`\
+where myscriptname.py is the name of your automatically generated script.

 ## In case of trouble